Edward Tullidge: Godbeite movement

 Upon returning to the Utah territory, he became friends with the future leaders of the Godbeite movement, including William S. Godbe.
 Tullidge and Elias Harrison were patronized by Godbe, and started a new magazine called the Utah Magazine.
 When Harrison and Godbe went to New York for a rest, Tullidge continued on alone with the magazine.
 While in New York, Godbe and Harrison said they received audible revelations convincing them that the LDS Church had gone astray under Brigham Young, neglected spiritual duties and focused too much on worldly kingdom building.
 When Godbe and Harrison returned to Utah, they formed a revolt against some of the secular policies of Young.

 Tullidge for his part had been somewhat supportive of Young's economic policies, and had developed a friendly relationship with Young, but joined his friends in the revolt and wrote a history of world figures that differed from Mormonism's historical view.
-When the seven of the writers of the Utah Magazine were arraigned for a church disciplinary action, Young personally intervened and dismissed the charges against only Tullidge.
-At the trial of Godbe and Harrison, Tullidge plead with them to reconcile rather than be excommunicated, stating "My own heart never yearned so much towards Brigham as on the trial in question," and that Young was "the great man who has so long been to us in the position of a father."
+When seven of the writers of the Utah Magazine were arraigned for a church disciplinary action, Young personally intervened and dismissed the charges against only Tullidge.
+At the trial of Godbe and Harrison, Tullidge pleaded with them to reconcile rather than be excommunicated, stating "My own heart never yearned so much towards Brigham as on the trial in question," and that Young was "the great man who has so long been to us in the position of a father."